facebook/infer/_docs/01-threadsafety.md

 Infer's thread-safety analysis find data races in your Java code.
 To run the analysis, you can use plain `infer` (to run thread-safety along with other analyses that are run by default) or `infer --threadsafety-only` (to run only the thread-safety analysis).

+For example, the command `infer --threadsafety-only -- javac File.java` will run the thread-dafety analysis on FIle.java.

 ## Background

 Infer statically analyzes Java code to detect potential concurrency bugs.
 This analysis does not attempt to prove thread-safety, rather, it searches for a high-confidence class of data races.
 At the moment Infer concentrates on race conditions between methods in a class that is itself intended to be thread safe.
 A race condition occurs when there are two concurrent accesses to a class member variable that are not separated by mutual exclusion, and at least one of the accesses is a write.
 Mutual exclusion can be ensured by synchronization primitives such as locks, or by knowledge that both accesses occur on the same thread.